Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 9. Will be trained in basic life support (CPR)

-More than half of all medical assistants work in physicians’ offices – assist physicians, Nurse Practitioners, or Physician Assistants.
+When it comes to job opportunities for medical assistants, more than half of all certified medical assistants work in physicians’ offices – assisting physicians, Nurse Practitioners, or Physician Assistants.
 Other facilities that Medical Assistants can work in are Immediate Care facilities, hospital outpatient departments, and phlebotomy facilities.

 The largest employers of medical assistants are the following: